BrorSebastianSjovald/katacoda-scenarios/react-e2e-testing-with-jest-and-puppeteer-using-github-actions/step4.md

 ### Our first tests for the application

-We will now write some code to test the functionality of our TODO-list.
+We will now try to write our first React test for our TODO app!

-Open `./react-e2e-testing/src/index.test.js`{{open}} or locate to this file in the terminal to see where all our of tests will be at.
+Lets locate to the file where we will write our first test.
+Start with opening `./react-e2e-testing/src/index.test.js`{{open}} or locate to this file in the terminal.
-As you can see, there is already a test here.
-It basically tests that the header "Shopping list" exists in your localhost 3000 as shown before.
-Lets add one more test!
+As you can probably see, there is already a test here.
+What this simple test does is that it checks that it says "Shopping List" somewhere in our application, which it does.

+Lets add a new test to our test-file!

 <pre class="file" data-filename="/root/react-e2e-testing/src/index.test.js" data-target="append">
 test("Milk & chocolate in shopping list", () => {